 Shaking in your hands and/or body, headaches, vomiting where you can’t keep anything down including water, racing heartbeat, confusion, or extreme weakness that does not go away or continues to get worse, please seek medical attention promptly.

-In rare instances, you may have feelings of electrical shocks going through your body, hearing voices of people who are not there, seeing or feeling as if there are things touching you that know are not physically present, please seek medical attention promptly.
+In rare instances, you may have feelings of electrical shocks going through your body, hearing voices of people who are not there, seeing or feeling as if there are things touching you that you know are not physically present, please seek medical attention promptly.

 Please be advised that this site (BOOM) is not monitored by health professionals.
 We are a conglomerate of people who are working through our personal obstacles with removing alcohol from our lives in a private and relaxed forum.
 We are here to seek support ourselves and support others by sharing our knowledge, stories and experiences.